 One of the best parts of my job is working with curious, engaged, and passionate students.

 At UW-Madison, I teach what we think is the largest class on women, gender, and health in the country (GWS 103).
 You can check out the syllabus here: GWS 103 Fall 2017 syllabus.
 The course was created by amazing women over 40 years ago, and I’m honored to keep the 103 tradition going with my current GWS colleagues.
-Last summer, for the fifth time, we offered the new and improved online version of the course to over 200 students.
+Last summer, for the six time, we offered the new-and-improved online version of the course to over 200 students.

 A brief example of a video from the online course can be found here.